 Decades later little Mikey Milne finally gets to see Old Faithful erupt.

 - Buffalo Bill Center of the West: CenterOfTheWest.org

 - Yellowstone National Park: www.nps.gov/yell

-For more spectacular scenery, be sure to travel south to explore Arizona National Monuments, where you’ll see spectacular scenery without the crowds!
+For more spectacular scenery, consider looping the Grand Tetons on a longer trip.
+And be sure to travel south to explore Arizona National Monuments, where you’ll see spectacular scenery without the crowds!

 Larissa and Michael are your typical middle-aged couple from Philadelphia who’ve been traveling the world full-time since 2011, seeking off-beat, historic and tasty sights.
 To receive our free quarterly newsletter with updates and valuable travel tips subscribe here.